Aydin-ab/cardwise/README.md

 📡 7.
 Deployment & Packaging
 DONE ✅ Define a License
 ✅ Docker – Create a Dockerfile to package the app.
-✅ PyPI Package – If it’s a library, publish it to PyPI.
+Then .dockerignore, compose.yaml, README.Dockerfile.md ✅ PyPI Package – If it’s a library, publish it to PyPI.
-✅ GitHub Releases – Automate versioning with GitHub Actions & semantic versioning. example dockerfile:
+DONE ✅ GitHub Releases – Automate versioning with GitHub Actions & semantic versioning. example dockerfile:
 FROM python:3.10